GregRos/packe/README.md

-# spack
+# packe

-Spack is a script runner for executing configuration scripts in bulk.
+packe is a script runner for executing configuration scripts in bulk.
 Supports flexible script selection and hierachical structure.

 ## Features